karantaneja778/SDCND/SDCNDTerm1/Project2 Advanced Lane Finding/CarND-Advanced-Lane-Lines-master/writeup_template.md

 ### Discussion

 ####
 I used all the tools that were taught to me in my Advanced Lane Finding algorithm.
-I found out the pipeline I created is pretty slow and it is doing on an average 6-7 iterations per second which are not something we can put in the real world.
+I found out the pipeline I created is very slow and it is doing on an average 6-7 iterations per second (3-4 minutes for 50 seconds video) which are not something we can put in the real world.

-I tried to explore
+I am looking forward to learn more tools to make it faster and better